-- 1. The Director may approve new accessory structures which are not designed for human occupancy, such as storage or utility space, or additions to existing principal structures in a landslide hazard or erosion hazard buffer without submittal of a geotechnical report if no construction occurs over or within any other critical area or buffer, and if the applicant demonstrates that the proposal meets the following criteria: - a.
+- 1. The Director may approve new, non-habitable accessory structures or additions to existing principal structures in a landslide hazard or shoreline erosion hazard area or buffer if no construction occurs over or within any other water course, water body, or wetland area or buffer, and if the applicant demonstrates that the proposal meets the following criteria: - a.
 The new accessory structure or addition to an existing principal structure is on a lot that has been in existence as a legal building site prior to October 31, 1992; - b.
-The development is consistent with TSMP 2.5(B) (Non-conforming Structures); - c.
-The new accessory structure is less than 1,000 square feet of floor area for existing residences; - d.
-Addition to existing residences, including decks have a maximum 250 square feet footprint of building, deck or roof area and are not closer to the top or toe of the slope than the existing residence; - e.
-The installation of fences where they do not impede emergency access; - f.
-Removal of noxious or invasive weeds, provided such areas are protected from erosion with either native vegetation or other approved erosion protection;
+The development is consistent with TSMP 2.5(B) (Non-conforming Structures) does not exceed 750 square feet of total site disturbance, with no more than 300 square feet located in the shoreline erosion hazard area or buffer, calculated cumulatively from October 31, 1992.
+If the new accessory structure or addition to an existing principal structure is on a lot that is or has been held in common ownership with a contiguous lot and the lots are or have been used for a single principal use or for a principal use and accessory use, the limitation applies to the entire site; - c.
+Construction of one story detached accessory structures (garages, sheds, playhouses of similar structures not used for continuous occupancy) with The new accessory structure is less than 1,000 square feet of floor area, whichever is greater for existing residences:-